Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 #### Service Description

-The service, based on SonarQube, offers public administrations a robust static code analysis tool, supporting software quality and integration into CI/CD processes.
+The service, based on SonarQube, offer a robust static code analysis tool, supporting software quality and integration into CI/CD processes.
 Thanks to its architecture and ability to integrate into the continuous development and analysis cycle, it enables the development of high-quality software and fully supports DevSecOps initiatives.
 The service also enables in-depth source code security analysis, detecting known vulnerabilities, injections, poor cryptographic practices, uncontrolled access, and potential exploits.
 Integrating directly into CI/CD pipelines or through supported DevOps platforms, it analyzes source code against a broad set of quality rules, covering aspects such as code maintainability, software reliability, and application security.